Adam's Cafe, CR0 2TD

 Greasy spoon cafe on London Road in Croydon.

-It's a fairly typical greasy spoon, less upmarket than Golden Chefs Cafe down the road.
-The chairs are blue plastic, the tables are covered in beige formica, and the frontage is basically all window.
-Large mirrors line one wall, and a couple of plants sit in large pots in a corner by the window.
-There's seating for 36 people (9 tables of 4) in the front part and a further 24 up some stairs at the back.
+It's a fairly typical traditional British cafe, though following a mid-2016 refurbishment which saw the blue plastic chairs and beige formica tables replaced by a more upmarket wood effect, the ambience is now comparable to Golden Chefs Cafe down the road.
+Large mirrors line one wall, vintage photos and prints adorn another, and a couple of plants sit in large pots in a corner by the window.
+There's seating for around 30 in the front part and more up some stairs at the back.

-Kake has visited several times, most recently on a Thursday lunchtime in March 2016.
-There were only two or three other customers when I arrived around 12:30pm.
-Service was friendly (though it should be noted that the staff recognise me now, so that might be part of it).
+Kake has visited several times, most recently on a Thursday lunchtime in February 2017.
+I generally come on a weekday, arriving around noon to 12:30pm, and there are usually only two or three other customers in.
+Service is always friendly (though it should be noted that the staff recognise me now, so that might be part of it).

-Egg and bacon roll photo was fine, with a creamy (but not runny) yolk on the egg, decent enough bacon, and a soft roll with a gently crackly crust.
+An egg and bacon roll in March 2016 photo was fine, with a creamy (but not runny) yolk on the egg, decent enough bacon, and a soft roll with a gently crackly crust.

 Accessibility: A step to get in.
 Fairly wide aisle between the door and the counter.
-The chairs are fixed to the tables, but the table-chair combination is not fixed to the floor.
 The toilet (and some of the seating) is up some stairs to the back.